emiketic/emiketic.github.io/_drafts/2018-09-19-react-native-ci-cd-with-gitlab-and-appetize.markdown

 ## What's next?

-Automated delivery is not complete while actual deployment to stores remain manual.
+Continuous delivery is not complete while actual production build and deployment to stores remain manual.
 To accomplish this we're looking into [fastlane](https://fastlane.tools/) .. a subject for another blog post.